ColbyBrungard/Geoprocess-by-area/README.md

 To run this code:
 1. install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/
 2. download SagaGIS from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
-3. open this batch file (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
+3. download and open geoprocessV3.X.bat (this is a batch file, don't double click) (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
 	* set PATH=%PATH%;C:\saga-6.2.0_x64 (change the directory after the " %PATH%," to the location of where saga_cmd.exe is located)
 	* SET SAGA_MLB=C:\saga-6.2.0_x64\tools (make sure the directory matches the directory above)